The Trail Map:- OSI Map Series 16

 Did you know?

-Three ships belonging to the Spanish Armada were wrecked on Streedagh Beach in 1588.
-The armada was amassed to attack and if possible wipe out the English navy fleet.
-However subsequent to the decisive battle of Gravelines, a battle which the Spanish lost, the fleet fled north rounding Scotland and Ireland in the hope of returning to Spain.
-The ships were attempting to shelter from a ferocious Atlantic storm, however, given the severity of the weather they came aground and were wrecked.
-The sailors that landed at Streedagh were massacred by English troops garrisoned in Sligo, however, some survived through a mixture of good fortune and assistance from some of the Irish chieftains of the area.
-Captain De Cuellar’s account of his experience of these events is an extremely significant piece of social history and his epic journey back to his homeland is commemorated to this day as part of the Celtic Fringe Festival, held in Grange each September.
+Three ships of the Spanish Armada were wrecked on Streedagh Beach in 1588.
+The Armada set sail to dethrone Elizabeth I, the Protestant Queen of England.
+However the Spanish lost the decisive naval battle at Gravelines in the English Channel, and the fleet sailed northwards rounding Scotland and Ireland in the hope of returning to Spain.
+The ships encountered a ferocious Atlantic storm, however, and up to 26 were wrecked off the Irish coast.
+These included three at Streedagh, where an estimated 1,100 Spaniards were lost to the sea.
+However, some survived through a mixture of good fortune and assistance from some of the Irish chieftains of the area.
+Captain De Cuéllar’s account of his experience of these events is an extremely significant piece of social history and his epic journey back to his homeland is commemorated to this day as part of Remembering the Armada, an annual commemorative festival held in Grange each September.

 The carboniferous limestone rocks at Streedagh contain many species of fossil coral.
 Zaphrentis are particularly common here, formed about four hundred million years ago